-Along with those universal factors, here are some others you can look at depending on your organization type or the company culture:
+Along with those universal factors, here are some others you can look at depending on your organisation type or the company culture:

-- Customer Focus – Are they in a customer-centric organization and are they empowered to do what’s needed?
+- Customer Focus – Are they in a customer-centric organisation and are they empowered to do what’s needed?

-- Diversity & Inclusion – Do they feel the organization is inclusive and fair to all employees?
+- Diversity & Inclusion – Do they feel the organisation is inclusive and fair to all employees?

 - Pay and Benefits – Do people feel they’re fairly rewarded for what they put in?

-- Quality of Product or Services – Do people believe in what they (and/or the organization) provide to their customers?
+- Quality of Product or Services – Do people believe in what they (and/or the organisation) provide to their customers?

-- Safety – Do people feel their safety is critical to the organization?
+- Safety – Do people feel their safety is critical to the organisation?

 - Social Responsibility – Do they feel the company is a good corporate citizen with a worthwhile cause?